pengyuyang-315/551_Project/doc/proposal.md

-# 🌍Proposal for The Project: Illuminating the Nexus of Poverty and Child Malnutrition
+# 🌍Proposal for The Project: Visualizing the Nexus of Poverty and Child Malnutrition

 ## Motivation and Purpose